-Sarah Winkler is a British-born, US-based painter and collage artist.
-Winkler studied Art and Geology at William Paterson University and combines both subjects in her contemporary, abstract landscape and environmental based artwork.
+Sarah Winkler was born in Manchester, England, and currently lives and works in Morrison, Colorado.
+Winkler studied Art and Earth Science at William Paterson University and combines both subjects in her landscape and environmental artworks.

 Winkler is best known for her desert and mountain geological interpretations of the American West.
 Her art practice involves the direct experience of walking into and documenting the landscape with observational drawing and photography.
 Geological research of specific areas assists in the visual and thematic choices that create each body of work.
 Winkler works experimentally with materials and tools to find textures and imagery that mimic the forces and patterns of nature that sculpt and change landscapes over time.
 The cut and layered aesthetic in her work reinforces concepts that the Earth is not a static place.
 That ancient landscapes can be altered through gentle erosion or by sudden cataclysmic events.
 She incorporates actual ground water, crushed rock and mineral from the landscape in her paintings to create moments of connection, exploration and discovery.

 Winkler has exhibited nationally since 2004 and was recently showcased at the LA Art Fair and Art Aspen in 2018 coinciding with a major solo show Luminous Mountainous in Denver at K Contemporary.

 Her works have been placed by galleries and art advisors in many prominent private and corporate collections including including Albemarle Chemicals, Chevron, The Phoenician, Mountain Shadows Resort, Hilton, Hyatt, Marriott, The Cosmopolitan Hotel of Las Vegas, Viceroy, Ritz Carlton, Montage, Empire Pass, Deer Valley Resort.